Jul 14, 2021 / Safety Toe Footwear, Slip Resistant Footwear

 Top Timberland PRO Waterproof Boots

 As noted above, the best Timberland products for waterproofing and resistance to the elements are within the Timberland PRO product line.
 One of the biggest differences between the PRO and non-PRO models is that the latter is designed for everyday, casual outfit use.
-The PRO lines, on the other hand, are designed specifically for heavy use by professionals in the field.
+The PRO lines, on the other hand, are designed specifically for heavy use by professionals such as construction workers in the field.

 Timberland PRO Direct Attach Waterproof